huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 </html>
 ```

 This `<div>` is just an example and I know theres a ton of other HTML Elements with bond to `IMF`s, you can research and update this article, I invite you to edit this article with your findings too.
-I shall make repo available at https://github.com/huffypiet/implicit-vs-explicit-css-html, please kindly fork and PR, as you find anything to update this article.
+I shall make a repo available at https://github.com/huffypiet/implicit-vs-explicit-css-html, please kindly fork and PR, as you find anything to update this article.
 Thanks.

 #### Conclusion:

-I've always longed for and want to make a meaningful impact but waiting for that perfect day has rather turned out to be rather a mirage, I was rather not reaching, any sooner, no matter how long I waited, or stayed not trying hard enough.
+Waiting for that perfect day has instead turned out to be a mirage, I was rather not reaching, any sooner, no matter how long I waited, or stayed not trying hard enough to make the change.

-If I were  to stay the same, not changing my habits constantly and finding a good rhythm to dance my way to Freedom, Freedom of expression through code, Freedom of association, and the Freedom to be Badass :D by often taking into accounts all of you, in the  Coding, Programming, Tech Community, at large, and  sharing with a whole lot of you guys then my mission would may be turn out to be a great omission.
+If I were  to stay the same, not changing from my  old habits constantly and not finding a good rhythm to dance my way to Freedom, Freedom of expression through code, Freedom of association, and the Freedom to be Badass :D by often taking into accounts all of you, in the  ***Coding, Programming, Tech Community***, at large, and sharing with a whole lot of you, then the mission might turn out becoming a great omission.